vuk1011/job-application-system/README.md

 - change the status for job applications they manage
 - view personal information and the resume for the candidate associated with an application
 - create, edit and delete job postings
+- view, create and delete interviews for job applications they manage
+- view, create and delete offers for job applications they manage

 The server app is powered by Spring Boot.
 There are two separate user interfaces, for both candidates and employees.
 These are Vue apps.